 Grad Gown Pictures

-Ladies traditionally prefer to let the gown and sash be the main event!
 Try not to wear anything that will detract from your face or neckline.
 A V-neck or scoop neck top worn underneath your gown will work perfectly.

-Gentlemen traditionally choose a fresh, white or light-coloured dress shirt and a tie that works with the colours of your school's sash and gown.
+If wearing a suit and tie, choose a fresh, white or light-coloured dress shirt and a tie that works with the colours of your school's sash and gown.

 What to Bring

 - A couple of changes of clothing that reflect your personality